ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 job and when it requests the Helper's aggregate share during a collection job.

-Upon receiving a task advertisement from the Leader, If the Helper does not support this mechanism, it will ignore the "dap-taskprov" HTTP header and process the request as usual.
+Upon receiving a task advertisement from the Leader, If the Helper does not support this mechanism, it will ignore the "DAP-Taskprov" HTTP header and process the request as usual.
 In particular, if the Helper does not recognize the task ID, it MUST abort the request with error "unrecognizedTask".
 Otherwise, if the Helper supports this mechanism, it proceeds as follows.

-First, the Helper attempts to parse payload of the "dap-taskprov" HTTP header.
+First, the Helper attempts to parse payload of the "DAP-Taskprov" HTTP header.
 If this step fails, the Helper MUST abort with "invalidMessage".

 Next, the Helper checks that the task ID indicated in the request matches the